 - Abnormalities of the brain

 GeneDx, a Maryland-based genetic testing company, was one of the first laboratories to identify the DDX3X gene and the association between alterations in this gene and intellectual disabilities.
 It is one of several clinical laboratories that does WES and panel testing based on specific conditions, such as hypotonia.
 Testing by WES or a specific gene panel must be requested by a doctor and the results sent to a medical facility.
-Families interested in WES should discuss that option with their doctor, who may recommend genetic counseling and a genetics evaluation to determine if WES or a specific panel test is the appropriate diagnostic test to pursue.
+Families interested in genetic testing should discuss that option with their doctor, who may recommend genetic counseling and a genetics evaluation to determine if WES or a specific panel test is the appropriate diagnostic test to pursue.